 How to overcome: It goes without saying that everything is scary at first.
 So, it’s okay to get scared.
 With the competition out there, it’s easy to feel as if you have nothing worthwhile to offer.
 While it’s true that things get shaky at times, it also gets better over time.
 It is better you start and if you have to fail, fail forward.
 Learn from the best and keep pushing.

 Before you can start a business, you must have an idea or series of ideas to select from.
 It can be quite challenging to come up with the right business idea.
 As an entrepreneur, you should be able to see what others cannot see.
 If they see problems, you should see solutions.
 The question is, “how do you turn these ideas into a business?”

-How to overcome: Here’s a great article to help you.
+How to overcome: Here’s a great book Start with Why by Simon Sinek to help you.
 When looking for ideas, go for something you have knowledge of and would love to do.
 Don’t always make it all about the money.
 What are you passionate about?
 What business would you venture into if you weren’t afraid?
 Be honest with yourself.

 Sourcing for funds is a major challenge when starting a business.
 It can be hard for entrepreneurs to source for funds, especially from a financial institution.
 You might decide to borrow money from friends or take out from your personal savings.